‘Wales knows a thing or two about amazing attractions. In total, there are 5 UNESCO World Heritage Sites in North Wales...’

 UNESCO granted the site world heritage status in 1986.
 It was a particularly busy year for Welsh castle inspections, by all accounts.

 This is the only UNESCO World Heritage Site in North Wales that isn’t a castle.
-And, as far as I’m aware, it wasn’t built by Edward 1st.
-We can all be grateful for that, can’t we?
+And, as far as I’m aware, it wasn’t built by Edward 1st, so we can all be grateful for that.

 The aqueduct carries the Llangollen Canal to the River Dee and design and build was carried out by legendary engineers, Thomas Telford and William Jessop.
 It consists of 19 pillars standing at more than 100 ft. tall.